Make the Diagnosis: Hepatomegaly

 Original Article: Does This Patient Have Hepatomegaly?

 The patient in your examining room is new to the practice.
 He is 52 years old, emigrated from Southeast Asia about 10 years ago, and has no specific complaints except fatigue.
 On examination you find little of note except that his liver edge is firm, is easily felt, and extends about 6 cm below the costal margin across much of the right upper quadrant.
 The span, by light percussion, is 17 or 18 cm.
 Should you be concerned?
 What does the research literature tell us about the meaning of these findings?

 Why Is the Clinical Examination Important?

 Ideally, the clinical meaning of physical examination findings should be established in research studies that account for the overall context, including other signs and details from the medical history.
 This approach is difficult in liver disease because the physical manifestations of hepatic dysfunction are protean, and many multisystem diseases affect the liver.
 Our focus, therefore, is on physical examination of the liver itself.
 This means, however, that we implicitly depend on the clinician's ability to make a baseline estimate of the likelihood of liver disease according to the medical history or other physical findings.

 Although many maneuvers recommended in liver examination are unproven, there is reasonable evidence that the presence or absence of hepatomegaly can be determined with moderate accuracy on physical examination.
 Descriptive studies suggest that other qualitative findings may help in clinical assessment of patients with possible liver disease.
-Liver examination, like most physical diagnosis maneuvers, is not dissimilar to a screening test; it ...
+Liver examination, like most physical diagnosis maneuvers, ...